csinva/gpt-paper-title-generator/readme.md

 ## Some possible followups

 - Use information about abstracts instead of just titles
+- Get model to explain why it generated a particular title (probably grounded in abstract)
 - Improve author-specific title generation with finetuning (some authors have *a lot* of papers)

 ![](https://csinva.io/gpt-paper-title-generator/figs/author_counts.svg)